 The HNIP is open to all students, regardless of their ethnicity, gender, age, faith, etc. Applicants must: (i) have a minimum 3.0 GPA; (ii) be enrolled in a degree-seeking program at an accredited institution; (iii) have completed the first year of college prior to the start of the internship; and (iv) be authorized or eligible to work in the U.S.

 The salary for federal interns is determined by the academic level of the intern at the time of application (listed below) and the salary for corporate interns is set by the corporate sponsor.
 Corporate interns will be paid, at minimum, the salaries indicated below.
 Pay is based on a forty hour work week and is distributed biweekly.
-Sophomores and Juniors are paid $450 and Seniors are paid $480.
+Sophomores and Juniors are paid $470, Seniors are paid $500 and Graduates are paid $570.
 HACU pays for roundtrip airfare for federal interns.

 The Hispanic Scholarship Fund (“HSF”) is the nation’s largest provider of college financial aid for Latino students.
 HSF has partnered with several companies to provide financial aid and internship opportunities to students of Hispanic heritage.

 Please visit HSF’s website for more information and for application requirements and deadlines.